London Stock Exchange warns of supply chain shortages - ExBulletin

 London Stock Exchange warns of supply chain shortages

-(Reuters) -London Stock Exchange Group said it was on track to realize cost savings through the integration of the Refinitiv data platform after a stable third quarter, but warned that shortages in the supply chain could affect the timing of its technology spending.
+-London Stock Exchange Group said it was on track to achieve cost savings through integration of the Refinitiv data platform after a stable third quarter, but warned that the supply chain shortages procurement could impact the timing of its technology spending.

 The exchange said underlying pro forma income was 1.78 billion pounds ($ 2.46 billion) in the three months to the end of September, up from 1.75 billion a year earlier, helped by an increase in trading volumes and initial public offerings.